Reference

 Payment Bond

-A surety bond that guarantees a contractor will pay their subcontractors, laborers, and material suppliers.
-Often required alongside a performance bond on public construction projects.
+A bond guaranteeing that a contractor will pay their subcontractors, laborers, and material suppliers on a project.

 Penal Sum

-Another term for the bond amount — the maximum liability of the surety under the bond.
-The penal sum represents the most the surety will pay out on a single claim or the aggregate of all claims.
+Another term for bond amount — the maximum liability the surety assumes under the bond.

 Performance Bond

-A surety bond that guarantees a contractor will complete a project according to the terms of the contract.
-If the contractor fails, the surety either finds another contractor or compensates the project owner.
+A bond guaranteeing that a contractor will complete a project according to the contract terms.
+If they fail, the surety pays to complete the work.

 Personal Guarantee